mp-designer/mp-designer.github.io/src/projects/46-mining-service-ecosystem.md

 ### My impact

+#### Component Library
-* Created flexible and well adaptive components with ready interactions, that helped to optimise the process of design and prototyping of design team;
+Built a flexible component library with ready-to-use interactions that sped up the team's design and prototyping process.

+#### Documentation
-* Wrote about 80% of detailed guidelines for design system;
+Wrote approximately 80% of the design system guidelines, creating clear standards for the entire product ecosystem.

-* After tight work with Material design and some issues with creation of new components in design system I influenced the other designers to keep the principles of material design.
+#### Design Standards & Advocacy
+Through working extensively with Material Design—including solving challenges when building custom components—I saw the value of its core principles.
+I pushed the team to follow Material Design standards and championed consistency across the entire ecosystem, ensuring users had a unified experience across all products.